 Pluktuin Het Platteland

-• Vegetables: A wide selection of seasonal vegetables is available, with offerings varying daily.
-These can include lettuce, peas, and flavorful, colorful pumpkins in late summer.
-“Forgotten vegetables” are also cultivated.
-All vegetables are grown naturally from organic seeds, hand-weeded, and fertilized with the farm’s own sheep manure.
+• Vegetables: A wide range of seasonal vegetables, including lettuce, snap peas, and pumpkins in the late summer.
+All vegetables are grown naturally from organic seed, using hand weeding and sheep manure.

-• Flowers: Guests can pick their own flowers to create custom bouquets.
-The price is determined by the bouquet’s size at the base, or by the stem for certain flowers.
+• Flowers: Visitors can pick their own flowers; the price is determined by the size of the bouquet.

 What visitors say